fenago/ansible-course/md/Lab_3.md

 }
 ```

 That\'s it!
-You have just implemented your first dynamic inventory in
+You have just implemented your first dynamic inventory in Ansible.
-Ansible.
-Of course, we know that many readers won\'t be using Cobbler,
-and some of the other dynamic inventory plugins are a little more
-complex to get going.
-For example, the Amazon EC2 dynamic inventory
-script requires your authentication details for Amazon Web Services (or
-a suitable IAM account) and the installation of the Python [boto]
-and [boto3] libraries.
-How would you know to do all of this?
-Luckily, it is all documented in the headers of either the dynamic
-inventory script or the configuration file, so the most fundamental
-piece of advice I can give is this: whenever you download a new dynamic
-inventory script, be sure to check out the files themselves in your
-favorite editor as their requirements have most likely been documented
-for you.

 Using multiple inventory sources in the inventory directories